SuperSandrine/Project-13-Bank-API/README.md

 ### Database

-Mongo DB manage the database, in case of further problem, i used this <a href:"https://ichi.pro/fr/comment-installer-mongodb-sur-mac-catalina-141283459760910">"how to"</a> to install and launch the Database at the beginning of the project.
+Mongo DB manage the database, in case of further problem, i used this <a href: "https://ichi.pro/fr/comment-installer-mongodb-sur-mac-catalina-141283459760910" > "how to" </a> to install and launch the Database at the beginning of the project.